Construction Quality Assurance (CQA) Services

 ELL testing is an effective quality assurance tool to locate leaks in a geomembrane liner.
 ASTM D6747 describes the method in “Standard Guide for Selection of Techniques for Electrical Leak Location of Leaks in Geomembranes”.
 The principle behind these techniques is to place a voltage across an electrically insulating geomembrane and then locate areas where electrical current flows through leaks in the geomembrane.
 Such methods have been used successfully to locate leaks in geomembranes installed in landfill cells, basins, ponds, tanks, and other structures.
 This method can be performed on exposed geomembranes, on geomembranes covered with water, or on geomembranes covered with an earthen material layer.

 BLE has conducted pre-service ELL integrity inspections of solid waste landfills on the primary or secondary geomembrane liners.
 This is performed by applying an electrical current above or to the surface of an installed liner, while placing an electrical ground probe below or outside of the surface.
-A voltage meter is used to observe and monitor electrical current flow.
+A voltage meter, integrated with GPS technology, is used to observe and monitor electrical current flow.
 Variations in the electrical current flow indicate the potential of leak paths.
-BLE has successfully performed multiple geomembrane leak location surveys in 2018 alone, typically in ± 20-acre cell areas.
+BLE has successfully performed numerous geomembrane leak location surveys for landfill cells, effluent ponds, and wastewater basins totaling over 5 million square feet.